microhum/AutoBotGambling/README.md

         pip install Requirements.txt

-- Change your cooldowns and configs(You want to run it True or False)
+- Change your cooldowns and configs(You want to run it ON or OFF)

 - Run mainfile.py (Default waiting is 5 seconds before the schedule start)